postmanlabs/postman-mcp-server/README.md

 ---

-## Streamable HTTP
+## Remote server

-The streamable HTTP Postman MCP Server is hosted by Postman and provides the easiest method for getting started.
-If your MCP host doesn't support remote MCP servers, you can use the [STDIO version of the Postman MCP Server](#stdio).
+The remote Postman MCP Server is hosted by Postman over streamable HTTP and provides the easiest method for getting started.
+If your MCP host doesn't support remote MCP servers, you can use the [local Postman MCP Server](#local-server).

-The streamable HTTP server supports the following tool configurations:
+The remote server supports the following tool configurations:

 - **Minimal** — (Default) Only includes essential tools for basic Postman operations, available at `https://mcp.postman.com/minimal`.
 - **Full** — Includes all available Postman API tools (100+ tools), available at `https://mcp.postman.com/mcp`.

-**Note:** The streamable EU HTTP server is available at `https://mcp.eu.postman.com`.
+**Note:** The remote EU HTTP server is available at `https://mcp.eu.postman.com`.

 ### Prerequisites